-The Cluster Logging Operator and companion Elasticsearch Operator ensure that each Elasticsearch node is deployed using a unique deployment that includes its own storage volume.
+The Red Hat OpenShift Logging Operator and companion OpenShift Elasticsearch Operator ensure that each Elasticsearch node is deployed using a unique deployment that includes its own storage volume.
 You can use a

 ClusterLogging custom resource (CR) to increase the number of Elasticsearch nodes, as needed.
-Refer to the Elasticsearch documentation for considerations involved in configuring storage.
+See the Elasticsearch documentation for considerations involved in configuring storage.